Perseids meteor shower 2024: How to watch the biggest shooting stars and fireballs

 "Fireballs are larger explosions of light and color that can persist longer than an average meteor streak" and are "brighter" than most, according to NASA.

-The annual event can be seen around the world, and gets its name from the constellation Perseus, because that's where its shooting stars appear to hail from in the sky.
+The annual event can be seen around the world, and gets its name from the constellation Perseus, because that's where its shooting stars appear to hail from.
 It's an apt name for the largest meteor shower of the year, as Perseus was the Greek hero who beheaded Medusa.

 This year, the peak coincides with a waning crescent moon, meaning catching a glimpse will be easy.